Back on My Feet Again: Live appearances and special broadcasts

 The January 20, 1968 issue of New Musical Express wrote that The Foundations, along with The Tremeloes and the Alan Price Set etc. were set for a BBC-1 appearance in the next few days.

 Reception

 The single was reviewed in the January 20 issue of New Musical Express.
-The reviewer referred to as a scorcher and a very good pop record.
+The reviewer referred to it as a scorcher and a very good pop record.
 The throaty vocals, organ, handclaps, brass and stormy beat were the bonuses.
 There was just some minor criticism that the tune wasn't as catchy as the B side, "Need Your Loving" (the reviewer most likely referring to the B side, "I Can Take or Leave Your Loving"), and too much top (possibly referring the treble).
 The B side was composed by Rick Jones.